-Each student is required to undertake 24 weeks of off-campus activity in the pursuit of architectural work experience.
-This is required to be taken after Year 1 and before Year 5.
-It may be carried out in several components, any one of which must not be less than eight weeks in duration.
 If students wish to propose an alternative experience to that carried out in a registered architect's office, approval must be given by the Program Head.
-Assessment is only within the terms of the course ARCH1583 Work Experience in the Bachelor of Architecture degree program.
+In all events, assessment is only within the terms of the course ARCH1583 Work Experience in the Bachelor of Architecture degree program.
 The Architecture Program takes no responsibility for any assessment or consideration for registration with the Board of Architects of New South Wales or membership of the Royal Australian Institute of Architects.